Fix your credit reports, to avoid declines in your credit applications and avoid the famous phrase: – Sorry, you are declined…

 The first thing you have to do is make sure your living arrangements, vehicle, living necessities, and so on are following your income.

-In addition, if you are working and making less than what you are worth you might want to find a higher paying job that could benefit your future.
-There are many options available to build your credit.
+In addition; if you are working and making less than what you are worth you might want to find a higher paying job that could benefit your future.
+There are many options available to build your credit or fix your credit reports.

 To avoid declines you must find a solution to repair your credit.
 Relying on others has proven in most cases to be nothing more than a waste of time.
 Therefore, the solution is finding what works for you.